 Speaking of cruise kids clubs, most will provide supervised child care while ships are docked in port.
 This means parents can enjoy a museum visit in peace, play a round of golf or go scuba diving with the knowledge that their kids are entertained and safe.
 Resort kids clubs require parents be present on resort grounds whenever their children are at the kids club.

 "We Want REALLY Experience a Destination" - A cruise ship will allow you to "SEA" more.
 It "travels" while you're comfortably asleep.
 Each day you wake up in a brand new destination ready to have fun or explore.
-For example, A cruise to Hawaii allows you to easily visit 5 islands in 7 days.
+For example, A Caribbean Cruise allows you to easily visit 3-4 different islands, countries or ports of call.
 To repeat this itinerary on land, you would lose a vacation day between each stop - getting to the airport, waiting for the flight, hopping to another island, getting a ride/car, checking into your next hotel (hopefully your room is ready), packing/unpacking, find someplace to eat.
-You would be traveling through Hawaii and not experiencing it.
-On a cruise ship you would wake up to a delicious breakfast, spend your day visiting volcanos and beautiful beaches, return to a gourmet meal and enjoy a show.
+You would be traveling and not experiencing it.
+On a cruise ship you would wake up to a delicious breakfast, spend your day visiting exotic destinations and beautiful beaches, return to a gourmet meal and enjoy a show.
 If your preferred destination is near water, chances are it's easier to get there by a cruise.

 "Cruise Ship Cabins are Claustrophic" - Cruise ship cabins range from budget-friendly inside cabins without windows to palatial, two story suites with glass walls, grand pianos, butlers and wrap around balconies that will sleep a small army...and everything in between.
 All of these choices can be found on the same ship.
 Actually many of the newer ships feature "virtual" windows now so you have still have a window without having to pay for one.